Pidocchi

 Using a dermatoscope also saves time in the daily routine of a busy practice, as you do not have to remove hair and take it to a microscope to examine it.
 The examination can be directly done on the scalp of the patient.

-A non-contact dermatoscope, such as the NC2 from HEINE may be used, which offers an illuminated magnification, without having to touch the patient’s skin.
+A non-contact dermatoscope, which offers an illuminated magnification, without having to touch the patient’s skin.
 Nosocomial infections in subsequent examinations can therefore be avoided.

 Traditional contact dermatoscopes may also be used.
 Please do not forget to disinfect the contact plate before and after the examination by wipe cleaning.